fadeev19190/fadeev19190/README.md

 | Microsoft PowerPoint|  📊 |
 ## About Me

-I am a Biotechnology graduate from MIREA - Russian Technological University with a passion for data science.
-I have experience working as a Chemistry Tutor for 5 years, where I have honed my skills in explaining complex concepts in a clear and concise manner.
-Currently, I am employed as an Analytical Chemist at a Czech company, where I have gained valuable experience in applying my scientific knowledge in a practical setting.
+I am a Biotechnology graduate from MIREA - Russian Technological University with a strong analytical mindset and a passion for data science and bioinformatics.
+My career began with five years of experience as a Chemistry Tutor, where I developed the ability to break down complex concepts into clear explanations.
+I then transitioned into industry, working as an Analytical Chemist in a Czech company, gaining hands-on experience in applying scientific knowledge to real-world problems.

-Recently, I have started to learn technical skills, such as Python, frameworks, and libraries such as pandas, PySpark, numpy, matplotlib, and SQL.
-I have a strong foundation in scientific principles and analytical thinking, and I am dedicated and passionate about learning new skills and taking on new challenges.
+Currently, I am a bioinformatics student at UCT Prague and an intern in the SAP data preprocessing team, where I work with large-scale data and automation.
+Over time, I have developed strong programming and data analytics skills, working with Python, SQL, and frameworks such as pandas, PySpark, numpy, and matplotlib.
+My interests lie at the intersection of data science, bioinformatics, and algorithm development, and I am eager to take on new challenges in these fields.